KilianZell/CS502_project/README.md

 ### Run the workflow
 1. Make sure that your working directory looks like the one in the `Directory Structure` section.
-2. Simply open the project notebook main.ipynb and run the cells while following the instructions.
+2. Simply open the project notebook `main.ipynb`, configure your GPU availability in the dedicated cell, and run the rest of the cells while following the instructions.

 ### Directory Structure
 Once installation and dataloading performed, your working directory should look like: